 Hawaii is known for its white sand beaches, tropical climate and fun water sports.
-But any food lover will tell you that the real draw on Oahu is the fresh garlic shrimp, served at roadside shrimp trucks along the North Shore.
+But any food lover will tell you that the real draw on Oahu is the fresh Hawaiian garlic shrimp scampi, served at roadside truck stands along the North Shore.

-- 1 head 10 cloves garlic, peeled and roughly chopped
+- 10 garlic cloves peeled and roughly chopped

 - 1 cup flour